roytang/blog/content/post/2019/02/it-might-have-been.md

 If only I realized what it all meant.

 While unavoidable, best not to linger in these alternate worlds too long.
 Regret is a trap that takes us away from the present.
+Learn what we can from our mistakes, and move on.